-If your license to operate your personal vehicle is revoked, cancelled, or suspended due to serious speeding violations, you will lose your CDL for periods ranging from 60 to 120 days.
+If your privilge to operate your personal vehicle is revoked, cancelled, or suspended due to violations of traffic control laws (other than parking violations), you will also lose your CDL driving privilges.

-If your license to operate your personal vehicle is revoked, cancelled, or suspended due to alcohol violations, you will lose your CDL for one year.
-If you are convicted of a second alcohol conviction in your personal vehicle, you will lose your CDL for life.
+If your privilge to operate your personal vehicle is revoked, cancelled, or suspended due to alcohol violations, you will lose your CDL for one year.
+If you are convicted of a second alcohol conviction in your personal vehicle or CMV, you will lose your CDL for life.